 Summer is filled with highly anticipated superhero movie releases.
 While superhero epics seem like the Greek mythology of our time, with towering men and women possessing deity-like capabilities to save the world, there is something human in their approach that we as social sector warriors can borrow in our change management efforts.
 Whether we are trying to pivot to a new strategic plan or move to a more collaborative model within a community (see Collaboration Commandments), change is hard.
 While it sometimes feels like we need superhero strength to weather change, we mortals are resilient and can thrive by channeling our inner superheroes into a step-by-step process to change.

 We are big fans of John Kotter’s book, Leading Change, which breaks the seemingly colossal goal of change into actionable tasks that, with effort and planning, can be implemented in social sector organizations.
-His roadmap to change, as outlined in the graphic above, incorporates many of the best practices we share with our clients.
-The truth is everything has some element of change involved and these steps can be helpful reminders.
+His roadmap to change, as outlined in the graphic below, incorporates many of the best practices we share with our clients.
+The truth is everything has some element of change involved, and these steps can be helpful reminders.